 What happens if you don’t pay?

 The CRA has great powers to make you pay back any owed money.
 They can seize your bank account, garnish your wages and may even register a lien on your home.
-They can also offset existing debt by withholding other government money you receive, such as GST credits or income tax refunds.
+They can also offset existing debt by withholding other government money you receive, such as GST credits or income tax refunds, which they have already started doing.

 Therefore, it’s extremely important to explore all available options to pay your debts in full and on time.
 Avoiding it will simply make it worse.